thinkC/react-groceries-app/README.md

 ### Installation

 I will be using vscode as my code editor, but we are free to use any code editor.
-To start, we open the command line and cd to where we want to have our app installed, then installation we do
+To start, we open the command line and cd to where we want to have our app installed, and run code below:

 ```javascript
 npx create-react-app grocery-inventory-tracker